alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 - [controlled drugs](#Controlled-drugs) like opioids, stimulants or psychotropic substances
 - [medicines for humans](#Human-medicines) or [animals](#Veterinary-medicines)

-Talk to your exporter or get help with overseas customs rules.

 [Question for SME: does the 'Apply for a controlled drugs licence' section at https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-drugs-and-medicines.html#apply-licence apply to imports?]

 ##Controlled drugs